drkmenon/knotes/index.Rmd

 # About {-}

-I, Kishore Puthezhath MS Ortho, D Ortho, FACS (USA), FRCS (Tr & Orth)(Eng) am a Professor of Orthopaedics under KUHS.
-I am  currently pursuing my PhD in orthopaedics and my research interests include fracture healing and cross talk between brain and bone.
+Kishore Puthezhath MS Ortho, D Ortho, FACS (USA), FRCS (Tr & Orth)(Eng)

+I am a Professor of Orthopaedics under KUHS.
+Currently pursuing my PhD in orthopaedics and my research interests include fracture healing and cross talk between brain and bone.
 I lead the Paediatric Orthopaedic Surgery in a tertiary teaching hospital in Kerala.

 This compilation represents a collection of notes and insights I have gathered over the years, primarily focusing on topics related to Biometry, Orthopaedics, Medical Education, Health economics and my general experiences in the field.
 It serves as a reflection of my journey and learning in these areas, encapsulating both the technical aspects of these subjects and the practical experiences I have encountered.